Impaired driving is when your ability to operate a motor vehicle is impaired by a substance, such as alcohol or drugs.

 - Hallucinogens (eg. LSD, psilocybin)

 If a DRE determines a driver is impaired, they will request a body-fluid sample.
 This can include urine or blood.
-Under Bill C-46, certified blood technicians can be used to obtain a blood sample which will then be sent for testing at the national lab.
+Under Bill C-46, certified blood technicians can be used to obtain a blood sample which will be sent for analysis at the national lab.

-Charges are laid once the results of the bodily-fluid sample have been received and confirm the DRE evaluation.
+Charges and provincial sanctions may be laid once the results of the body-fluid sample have been received and confirm the DRE evaluation.

 What device do you use to establish how much alcohol or drugs someone has had?